-To use the eReturns portal candidates and agents will be issued a username and password with their obligation letter.
+Candidates and agents will be issued a username and password for the eReturns portal with their obligation letter.

 For more information about lodging a return online using eReturns please refer to the eReturns Quick Reference Guides available on the AEC website.